vishalm019/Student-portal/README.md

 If PostgreSQL is running in a separate Docker container, make sure both containers share a Docker network.

+### Link to PostgreSQL:

+- Local DB: use localhost (or host.docker.internal if inside Docker).

+- Separate container DB: connect both containers via a Docker network.

 ## 4. Run the app locally

 ``` bash